AlaysiaVeal/CandyLand/README.md

 ### **Description**

-#### A Candy Land Board Game with multiple players and 2 multicolored die to decide which space to land on.
+#### A Candy Land Board Game with one player and 2 multicolored die to decide which space to land on.
 One is for the regular spaces a player could land on and the other is for the special spaces with images of gingerbread, snowflakes, mint, and even black licorice.

 ### **Function**